 “My guess is that if you do nothing to make things get better in your marriage but do not do anything wrong, the … Come Read the Rest

-Love Needs Us to Stop and See What We’re Doing
+Love Needs Us to Stop and Really See Each Other Like This

 Eye contact in relationships has a huge impact on making you feel loved.